Richard-Shimada/Heart-disease-prediction-based-on-demographic-and-clinical-factors/README.md

 ## Modeling

 A number of classification models were tested - KNN, Logistic Regression, Decision tree, XGBoost, LGBM, and Gradient Boosting.
-The Logistic Regression and Gradient Boosting models performed very similarly after hyperparameter tuning.
+The Logistic Regression and Gradient Boosting models performed the best after hyperparameter tuning.

 ## Results